Stichting-CROW/respec-common/README.md

-# respec-common
+# Common files for ReSpec specifications

-Files used in all ReSpec specifications
+This repository is meant to be used as a submodule in multiple repositories that use CROW's ReSpec.